vbrazo/electron-audio-screenshot-kit/PUBLISHING.md

-# Publishing Guide for electron-audio-screenshot-kit
+# Publishing Guide for electron-audio-shot

-This guide explains how to publish the `electron-audio-screenshot-kit` npm package.
+This guide explains how to publish the `electron-audio-shot` npm package.

 ## 📋 Prerequisites